 Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
-The tax rates and tax regulations used to compute the amount are those that are enacted or substantively enacted, at the reporting date, in the countries where the Group operates and generates taxable income.
-Tax is recognised in profit or loss of the consolidated statement of comprehensive income as the Group does not have taxes related to items recognised in other comprehensive income or directly in equity.
+The tax rates and tax regulations used to compute the amount are those that are enacted or substantively enacted, at the reporting date in the countries where the Group operates and generates taxable income.
+Tax is recognised in profit or loss of the consolidated statement of comprehensive income.